EnEmerson/aitp-github-workshop/README.md

 ---

-making a minor chane to demonstrate commits.
+making a minor change to demonstrate commits.

+fixed a grammatical error.